Narender Singh Ahlawat: 1971 Indo-Pakistani War

 The Grenadiers.
 On the Morning of 8 December 1971.

 Second Lieutenant Singh Ahlawat was assigned the task of destroying a medium machine-gun bunker in the Shakargarh Sector.
 He led his patrol with courage and captured the enemy infantry and weapon crew.
 He had barely got into position when the enemy launched a counter attack with a squadron of armour to effect a break through.
 A fierce tank battle ensued and a number of enemy tanks were destroyed.
 Second Lieutenant Singh Ahlawat had knocked out three enemy tanks when his own tank was hit, wounding his gunner.
 Taking over the gun control, he continued to fight from his tank.
 A direct hit put his tank out of action and he himself was wounded, but undeterred he continued to fight till the enemy attack was repulsed.

-In this action, Second Lieutenant Singh Ahlawat displayed gallantry, determination and professional skill of a high order.